mgoellnitz/trackdown/README.md

  Martin Goellnitz  / Sun Nov 13 12:55:45 2016 [a745c43eb4a444bae91dc15d2b601f78e63e8722](https://github.com/mgoellnitz/trackdown/commit/a745c43eb4a444bae91dc15d2b601f78e63e8722)

     refs #REDMINE mirror now extracts more details from the original tickets

+## BITBUCKET issue tracker offline mirror

+*nth*

+Trackdown should be capable of translating [Bitbucket.org][bitbucket] JSON exports of tickets to the special markdown format given here as a mirror for offline use.

+## GOGS and gitea offline mirror (in progress)

+*nth*

+Trackdown should be capable of translating [gogs][gogs] JSON exports of tickets to the special markdown format given here as a mirror for offline use.
+This also adds [gitea][gitea] and has a public instance at [Pikacode][pikacode], which can be used as a default.

+ Martin Goellnitz  / Sat Dec 3 02:56:16 2016 [e438fa86d8f6d112565899dcbfec466001ea13b4](https://github.com/mgoellnitz/trackdown/commit/e438fa86d8f6d112565899dcbfec466001ea13b4)

+    refs #GOGS support initiated with reasonable output in the first step

+ Martin Goellnitz  / Sat Dec 3 03:03:44 2016 [58a55bc60edc6b451722b6d96b7c598ff8a39522](https://github.com/mgoellnitz/trackdown/commit/58a55bc60edc6b451722b6d96b7c598ff8a39522)

+    refs #GOGS related commands missed their documentation

 ## ASSIGNMENT of issues should be part of the format and tooling (in progress)